Sapogoha/ra-10-editing/README.md

-# Editing
+# Editing, Filter

 ## Redux

-This is a list of services with their prices.
-You can edit, delete or add items on the list.
+This is simple list of services with their prices.
+You can add, filter, edit or delete items from the list.
-This app does not use any backend.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).